pqcee/course-quicscript-K12/README.md

 # Introduction to Quantum Gates (pQCee, October 2024)

-This repository contains the course materials for a University level quantum course.
+This repository contains the course materials for a secondary-level quantum course.

 Directory Layout